Luca-Dambra/TD_lambda_TicTacToe/README.md

 Those programs consist in a neural network that trains itself to be an evaluation function of the various positions of the games.

-The parameter of the neural network are updated using the reinforcement learning algorithm called TD(lambda).
+The parameter of the neural network are updated using the reinforcement learning algorithm called TD(lambda) applied in a self-playing context.

+In the file presentation.pdf you will find a brief explanation about those two programs.

+Have fun!

+### Acknowledgement

 Most of the code in this reposity is based on the works of Daniel Slater ([AlphaToe](https://github.com/DanielSlater/AlphaToe)) and
 Fomoro Company Organization ([TD-gammon](https://github.com/fomorians/td-gammon)).